Straight to the Point

 Fletchers' Mill Federal Pepper Mill

-A nearly perfect mix of speed and the ability to grind very fine pepper puts the Fletchers' Mill Federal Pepper Mill at Amazon at the top of our list.
+What we liked: A nearly perfect mix of speed and the ability to grind very fine pepper puts the Fletchers' Mill Federal Pepper Mill at the top of our list.
 The mill's classic shape and top-mounted adjustment knob make it familiar and intuitive to use.

 Once it was calibrated to a standard medium-fine grind size, we found that seven full rotations, or about 14 of the more typical half turns that most people use, yielded a teaspoon of ground pepper.
 That's a lot of pepper, far more than most recipes call for (unless you're making a spice rub for a huge cookout, in which case you should probably break out an electric spice grinder).
 This is the second most productive mill, surpassed only by the Unicorn Magnum on that criterion—and not by much, according to the numbers.
 Some mills in the test took nearly seven times as many turns to yield the same weight, which just goes to show what a difference a pepper mill can make.